 Collect contact information from any witnesses.
 Photograph the scene and any injuries before they are healed or are treated.
 Always seek medical treatment after a car accident, even if you feel your injuries are minor.

-Contact a Denver attorney who is knowledgeable about texting while driving laws.
+Contact an attorney who is knowledgeable about texting while driving laws.
 If the other driver was distracted, there may be a claim for negligence.
 This negligence claim will likely be greater than the compensation that their insurance company will offer you.

 Proving Your Claim